 Creativity thrives on ease in the body and

-om our default mental dialogue.
+freedom from our default mental dialogue.

 that's where the yoga comes in.